cohesity/cohesity-ansible-role/docs/examples/demos/agents.md

 ## Ansible Inventory Configuration

-To fully leverage this Ansible Play, you must configure your Ansible Inventory file with certain keys and values.
-This allows for a much easier management of the overall experience.
+To take full advantage of this Ansible Play, configure your Ansible Inventory File with the keys and values shown.
+This makes it much easier to manage the overall experience.

-Here is an example inventory file.
-Please change it as per your environment.
+Here is an example Inventory File.
+Before using it, edit it to address your own environment.
 ```ini
 [linux]
 10.2.46.96